PISAresearch/pisa/12-watchtower-API.md

 #### Receipt Format

-The server (WatchTower) MUST create the receipt as follows:
+The server (WatchTower) MUST create the receipt as containing the following infiormation:

-	{"txlocator": 16*byte,
-	"start_block": u64,
-	"end_block": u64,
-	"dispute_delta": u64,
-	"encrypted_blob": varsize,
-	"transaction_size": u64,
-	"transaction_fee": u64,
-	"cipher": u16,
-	"customer_public_key": varsize,
-	"wt_public_key": varsize,
-	"payment_hash": u64
-	"payment_secret:" u64 [optional]}
+	txlocator
+	start_block
+	end_block
+	dispute_delta
+	encrypted_blob
+	transaction_size
+	transaction_fee
+	cipher
+	customer_public_key
+	customer_signature
+	wt_public_key

 #### Rationale

 We assume the server has a well-known public key for the WatchTower.
-It is outside the scope of this BOLT to dictate how the public key is retrieved and associated with the WatchTowers identity.

-- **Conditional transfer**: Both ```payment_hash``` and ```payment_secret``` can be used to provide a fair exchange of the signed receipt and WatchTower payment over the lightning network.
-If the WatchTower is willing to accept a job without a new payment, then it will return the ```payment_secret``` immediately.
+The receipt contains, mainly, the information provided by the user.
+The WatchTower will need to sign the receipt to provide evidence of agreement.

+The `customer_signature` is included in the receipt to link both the client request and the server response.
+Otherwise a client could sign random data and claim to have send it to the tower.
+In the same way, a signed receipt protects the user from false claims from the tower.

+#### Receipt serialization and signature

+[FIXME: TBD]

 ## Transaction Locator and Encryption Key